mijndert/blog/src/posts/what-i-got-wrong-about-fast-terminals.md

 [zsh-bench](https://github.com/romkatv/zsh-bench) measures the things you actually feel: time to first prompt, time until the first command runs, command lag, and input lag.
 If I were writing the measurement section again, that's what I'd point people at, not a `time` loop.

 The bigger miss is [instant prompt](https://github.com/romkatv/zsh-bench#instant-prompt).
 It renders a cached prompt the moment the shell starts, before `.zshrc` has finished, so you're typing while the rest of init happens behind you.
 Once a shell does that, the exit-time number I was so proud of is close to irrelevant, because perceived startup is near zero regardless of what init costs.
-My 30ms shell and a 300ms shell with instant prompt feel the same at the only moment that matters: when you sit down to type.

 ## "Plugin managers add overhead" was too broad